 Assistant Professor of Materials Science and Engineering

-- PhD: materials science and engineering, University of Cincinnati
+- PhD: Electrical and Computer Engineering, University of Southern California, 2020

-- 2019—present: Assistant Professor, Department of Materials Science and Engineering, University of Arizona
+- 2023—present: Assistant Professor, Department of Materials Science and Engineering, University of Arizona